nathan-contino-mongo/share/docs-realm-CONTRIBUTING.md

    changes could involve things like making code snippets more readable and moving around the ordering of sections to better match the look and feel of other Realm Docs pages.

 7) LGTM!
-When Nate says that your draft looks good, the docs team will take the content you've created and port it over to RST for docs content in a PR on [docs-realm](https://github.com/mongodb/docs-realm).
+When the team says that your draft looks good, they'll take the content you've created and port it over to RST for docs content in a PR on [docs-realm](https://github.com/mongodb/docs-realm).
 We'll give it a last docs-internal copy edit, and add you as a reviewer.